Review work hours in a time tracking calendar

 How does the calendar help with timesheets?

-The calendar helps keep timesheets accurate because people can see missing time quickly, create entries in place, and review the whole week before it needs cleanup at the end.
+The calendar helps keep project timesheets accurate because people can see missing work hours quickly, create entries in place, and review the whole week before it needs cleanup at the end.

 Is the calendar useful for teams as well as individuals?